 Luckily, there’s plenty of ways you can make sure your air is clean this spring.
-To get you started, here’s a list of our favorite air cleaning tips that easily fit into your spring cleaning routine:
+To get you started, use this list of our top 10 favorite air-cleaning tips to add to your spring cleaning routine:

 Leaks are a great way for moisture to sneak into your home, causing the humidity levels to rise.
 High levels of humidity will lead to mold and mildew, which trigger allergies and make your air unhealthy.